mohamedsamara/webpack-jquery-starter/README.md

 ## Description

-This starter is simple and easy to use
+This is a basic webpack jQuery starter with Bootstrap, FontAwesome and Sass

 ## Install